JasonBock/Rocks/docs/Overview.md

 ### Mocking Properties

-Mocking properties is a breeze in Rocks. `Getters`, `Setters`, and/or `Initializers` properties are generated for you off of the `Properties` property:
+Mocking properties is a breeze in Rocks.
+Let's say you have a property you want to set two expectations on, one for it being retrieved, and the other when it's set:

 ```csharp
 public interface IHaveAProperty